Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Can you machine wash a car wash mitt?

 Yes, and you should.
-Machine wash it in a dedicated microfiber detergent (no fabric softener, which clogs the fibres), and air dry or tumble on low.
+Machine wash it in a dedicated microfiber detergent (no fabric softener, which clogs the fibers), and air dry or tumble on low.
 Washing it after every few uses removes trapped grit and keeps it soft and scratch-free for much longer.